-The subject facilities are privately owned and maintained by the Applicant.
-The boat dock, boat house, and appurtenant facilities are used for recreational boating.
-Recreational boating is a water dependent use that is generally consistent with the common law Public Trust Doctrine.
-The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land.
-(Pub.
-Resources Code, § 6503.5.)
+The subject facilities are privately owned and maintained by the Applicant and facilitate recreational boating.
+Recreational boating is a water-dependent use that is generally consistent with the common law Public Trust Doctrine.
+The California Legislature has identified private recreational boating facilities as an authorized us of Public Trust land (Pub.
+Resources Code, § 6503.5).

-The subject facilities are located directly waterward of the upland property and occupy a relatively small area of the river.
+The facilities are located directly waterward of the upland property and occupy a relatively small area of the river.
 The proposed lease will not interfere with navigation and does not substantially interfere with any Public Trust needs at this time or in the foreseeable future.

 The proposed lease does not alienate the State's fee simple interest or permanently impair public rights.
 The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
-Upon termination of the lease, the lessee may be required to remove all improvements from State land and restore the lease premises to their original condition.
+Upon termination of the lease, the lessee may be required to remove all improvements from the State land and restore the lease premises to their original condition.